 What Are the Different Types of Creatine?

 • Creatine monohydrate is the most studied and popular form of creatine used in supplements, but it’s not the only form available on the market.
 Three other popular variations include creatine hydrochloride (HCL); Kre-Alkalyn, which is creatine buffered with bicarbonate; and creatine nitrate (creatine bound to a nitrate molecule).
 Creatine monohydrate is the least expensive form of creatine and the one most commonly used in research studies—so you know it works.
+Additionally, creatine monohydrate is the most stable form of creatine on the market and the least likely to be contaminated by exogenous substances or breakdown byproducts12.

 • Creatine HCL is a creatine molecule bound to hydrochloric acid to enhance its solubility and overall absorption rates.
 Because of this, Dr. Kendall explains, you may be able to take a smaller dose (1 to 2 grams) and still observe the same benefits as taking 5 grams of creatine monohydrate.
 Consuming less product may help curb bloating and other minor gastrointestinal symptoms you may experience when taking larger doses of creatine monohydrate.